Garvan-Data-Science-Platform/tgg-terraform-modules/gnomad-google-project/README.md

 Firewall rules that are created by this module work on the basis of tags:

 - To allow dataproc nodes to communicate with eachother, ensure that your dataproc clusters are created with the 'dataproc-node' tag.
-- To allow a VM to be accessed via SSH from Broad Institute networks (i.e. the office or the VPN), tag your instances/clusters with 'broad-ssh'
+- To allow a VM to be accessed via SSH from Garvan Institute networks (i.e. the office or the VPN), tag your instances/clusters with 'garvan-ssh'

 ## Typical gnomAD project setup